andrewfullerton/basicstats/README.md

-To get the most out of `basic_stats`, you can further modify the calculation and presentation of your summary statistics by passing additional arguments into the function via the `...` argument.
+To get the most out of `basic_stats`, you can further modify the calculation and presentation of your summary statistics by passing additional arguments into the function via `...`.
 Here’s an example using `trim` to remove some extreme values from the data before calculating our summary statistics.

 ``` r